home-assistant/home-assistant.io/source/_components/qwikswitch.markdown

 Currently Event will be created for the following commands (cmd) value in the Listen packet:
 - `TOGGLE` - Normal QwikSwitch Transmitter button
 - `SCENE EXE` - QwikSwitch Scene Transmitter buttons
-- `LEVEL` - QwikSwitch OFF Tranmitter buttons
+- `LEVEL` - QwikSwitch OFF Transmitter buttons

-Technically this could work for Keyfobs, Door Sensors and PIR Tranmitters as well.
+Technically this could work for Keyfobs, door sensors, and PIR transmitters as well.